raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-You are now going to create a column for another country.
+You are now going to create a column for the UK.
 To do this you will copy the **New Zealand** sprite.

 --- task ---